collabnix/kubelabs/Autoscaler101/helpers.md

 With that, we cover graceful shutdowns.
 We will be skipping annotations for this lab since the annotations themselves are uncomplicated and applying them to your deployments or nodes is very straightforward.
 So let's jump right ahead to pod priority.

-To introduce Pod Priority to your Deployment, you need to define a `PriorityClass` and then reference it in your Deployment's Pod spec.
-Pod Priority is used to influence the scheduling and eviction policies for Pods.
-Here’s how you can add a `PriorityClass` and incorporate it into your existing Deployment:
+To introduce Pod Priority to our Nginx Deployment, we need to define a `PriorityClass` and then reference it in our Deployment's Pod spec.

 ### Step 1: Define a PriorityClass